elastic/detection-rules/CLI.md

 python -m detection_rules kibana-upload my-rules/example_custom_rule.toml
 ```

-_*Note that in order to load a custom rule, the proper index must be setup first.
+_*To load a custom rule, the proper index must be setup first.
 The simplest way to do this is to click
 the `Load prebuilt detection rules and timeline templates` button on the `detections` page in the Kibana security app._